vpisarev/ficus/doc/ficustut.md

 Let's point out to a few notable features displayed in the example above:

 * defining classes, even generic classes, is as easy as defining other types in Ficus
 * a class will have the built-in record constructor or variant case constructors.
-But also it's possible to define as many alternative constructors.
+But also it's possible to define one or more alternative *'constructors'*.
 For example, if you implement a class representing deep learning model, the default constructor may initialize it as empty model, and there can be 'constructor' function to load the model from file.
 * methods are declared just like normal functions, where class name with '.' prepend the function name, and they can access the class members using `self.member` notation.
 * methods are declared outside of the class declaration, but they must be declared inside the same module.